I blinked twice when I saw the minimum cost of starting a virtual assistant business on starter story.

-Domain: Usually this will run you anywhere between $5 and about $11.
+Domain: Usually this will run you anywhere between $6 and about $11.
 You can get it for next to nothing if you catch a special sale like on black Friday.
-I recommend namecheap
+I use and recommend namecheap

-Hosting: This starts at $19/year.
+Hosting: This starts at about $30/year.
 I use and recommend namecheap

 SSL: A lot of hosting providers give this for free in the first year.
 It renews at $30 or more.